alosadagrande/tekton-dpdk/blog.md

 At this point, you may be able to create a `PipelineRun` ([pipelinerun-dpdk-testpmd.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/beta/resources/tekton-pipeline/pipelinerun-dpdk-testpmd.yaml)) and execute the workflow defined.

-**NOTE:** Replace the values of the params with your environment configuration.
+>:exclamation: Replace the values of the params with your environment configuration.
 Remember to include robot's authentication [TOKEN](#cnf-cluster-configuration).

 ```sh
 $ oc create -f pipelinerun-dpdk-testpmd.yaml